takelwerk/takelage-doc/doc/tau/hg.md

 generally or per project to any other branch.
 Then they check that there are no uncommited changes and `git pull` the project so that you are in sync with upstream.
-After running the hg commands any changed `.hg` directories will be committed and a `git push` syncs upstream.
+After running the hg commands any changed `.hg` directory will be committed to git and a `git push` syncs the upstream repository.

 <a name="list"/>

 ## tau hg list: list mercuial repos
-`tau hg list` will find all Mercurial repositories below the project root folder and print the `hg clone` commands which created them.
+`tau hg list` will find all Mercurial repositories below the project root folder and print the `hg clone` commands which create them.

 <a name="pull"/>